droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!info]+ **Completing the Ritual**
 > To complete the ritual, the druids must use their actions to chant for 12 rounds, with at least one of them chanting each round.
 On each round that fewer than twelve druids are able to chant (e.g., because some druids have died, or due to a *silence* spell), roll a d12.
 >
 > If the result is greater than the number of chanting druids that round, sparks of green lightning arc from the statue, shocking all creatures within the wall of roots.
-Each target must succeed on a DC 17 Constitution saving throw or take 7 (2d6) lightning damage and be dazed until the start of their next turn.
+Each target must succeed on a DC 17 Fortitude saving throw or take 7 (2d6) lightning damage and be dazed until the start of their next turn.
 (A dazed creature can move or take one action on its turn, not both.
 It also can’t take a bonus action or a reaction.)
 >
 > The second time this lightning is triggered, the damage increases to 10 (3d6) lightning damage.
 The third time this lightning is triggered, the ritual is ruined, unleashing its destructive energy as described in **Stopping the Ritual** below.